EdwardEK/news-frontpage/README2.md

 ### Overview

 The task was to build a news homepage as close to the original design as possible
-using any front-end technologies necessary
+using any front-end technologies necessary.

-Collaboration within challenge platform for critique and review
+Community collaboration within challenge platform for critique and review.

-Resulting in using HTML, CSS, and JavaScript languages
+Programming languages that were used were HTML, CSS, and JavaScript.

-Utilized Figma for wireframing and design mockup
+Utilized Figma for wireframing and design mockup.

-Implemented clean code for structure using Visual Studio Code
+Implemented clean code for structure using Visual Studio Code.

 ### Obstacles